liuyangly25/Behavior_Cloning/writeup_report.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center Driving][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to go back to good driving behavior.
+These images show what a recovery looks like starting from road margin back to center:

-![alt text][image3]
+![Recover Step 1][image3]
-![alt text][image4]
+![Recover Step 2][image4]
-![alt text][image5]
+![Recover Step 3][image5]

 Then I repeated this process on track two in order to get more data points.